DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-03-collecting-feedback-about-the-service.md

 ---
 title: Collecting feedback about the service
-description: We added a feedback page to the service
+description: We added a way for users to tell us what they think of the service
 date: 2025-04-03
 tags:
   - feedback